Yuri05/developer-docs/NET-specifics/unit-and-integration-testing.md

 # Test Outline

-The abstract class:
+## The abstract class

 We usually create one test class file for every class we want to test.
-Let's take for example a newly created e.g. `public class NewClass`.
+Let's take for example a newly created `public class NewClass`.
 When writing the unit tests for it we would start with an abstract class which will be the parent to all the specific test case classes:

 ```
 public abstract class concern_for_NewClass : ContextSpecification<NewClass>